FPGro/Krippendorff.jl/docs/src/index.md

 Krippendorff
 ```

-Most of the code was modeled directly after Krippendorffs explanations in the first reference.
+Most of the code was modeled directly after Krippendorffs explanations in the first reference above.

 ## Module Index